fatkovik/OOP_Project/src/README.md

 ## STAGES
 1. Console app
-- Add new articles thd. cmd. (updates must be visiable in the XML file)
+- Add new articles thd. cmd. (updates must be visiable in the encyclopedia.XML file)
-- Delete old articles thd. cmd (updates must be visiable in the XML file)
+- Delete old articles thd. cmd (updates must be visiable in the encyclopedia.XML file)
-- Update old articles thd. cmd (updates must be visiable in the XML file)
+- Update old articles thd. cmd (updates must be visiable in the encyclopedia.XML file)
 - Print all articles in cmd (in dsc. order)
 2. GUI App
 - Add new articles thd.
-GUI (updates must be visiable in the XML file)
+GUI (updates must be visiable in the encyclopedia.XML file)
 - Delete old articles thd.
-GUI (updates must be visiable in the XML file)
+GUI (updates must be visiable in the encyclopedia.XML file)
 - Update old articles thd.
-GUI (updates must be visiable in the XML file)
+GUI (updates must be visiable in the encyclopedia.XML file)
 - Print all articles in the separate window

 # boys u dont (usually) work with xml, you work with objects,
-# if you need any functionality connected to XML, ask me :) @jiro
+# if you need any functionality connected to encyclopedia.XML, ask me :) @jiro
-1. Jiro - XML, I/O (How file class works with XML and I/O), Review generics
+1. Jiro - encyclopedia.XML, I/O (How file class works with encyclopedia.XML and I/O), Review generics
-    - [x] XML
+    - [x] encyclopedia.XML
     - [x] Review Generics ?
-    - [ ] ALMOST* Same XML but with TXT.
+    - [ ] ALMOST* Same encyclopedia.XML but with encyclopedia.TXT.

 2. Edgar:
     - [x] Implement comporator